2014 Colchester murders: Arrest and investigation of Fairweather

-Fairweather did not attempt another murder for over a year because the public were wary of the danger: on 27 May 2015 he was spotted loitering early in the morning by a concerned dogwalker.
+Fairweather did not attempt another murder for almost a year because the public were wary of the danger: on 27 May 2015 he was spotted loitering early in the morning by a concerned dogwalker.
 The police were called and interviewed Fairweather, who was wearing rubber-gripped gloves and bearing a knife.
 He was arrested.
 In August 2015, he told a psychiatrist some of the "most anti-social and violent thoughts" the professional had heard, saying that voices were telling him to burn babies and maim prostitutes.
 Searches of Fairweather's possessions included documentaries about serial killers such as the Yorkshire Ripper, but prosecutor Paul Scothern clarified that not all people with such interests are intent on imitating the killers.

 Trial and sentencing

-At the Old Bailey the following January, his name not disclosed to the public for reasons of age, he denied two charges of murder and possessing an illegal weapon, but admitted to two charges of manslaughter on the grounds of diminished responsibility.
+At the Old Bailey, the following January, his name not disclosed to the public for reasons of age, he denied two charges of murder and possessing an illegal weapon, but admitted to two charges of manslaughter on the grounds of diminished responsibility.
 Fairweather claimed to have psychosis, which was not found by a court psychiatrist.
 Fairweather was found unanimously guilty by the jury on 22 April 2016, and was to be sentenced a week later, with Judge Robin Spencer, QC, saying that the minimum sentence would be 12 years.

 After the conviction, Attfield's mother Julie decried Fairweather as a "monster", condemning his cruelty to her son.

 On 29 April 2016, Fairweather was sentenced to life imprisonment with a minimum of 27 years.
 Fairweather tried to appeal the sentence in September on the grounds of his age, but this was rejected as it was deemed that the judge was aware of both.

 Documentaries

 The murders were the subject of an episode of Teens Who Kill on CBS Reality in March 2017.
+It was covered in October 2017 on an episode of Jo Frost on Britain's Killer Kids.
 In May 2019, the case was covered by Britain's Deadliest Kids on Quest Red, with interviews from relatives, lawyers, the police, councillors and journalists.
+On 4 July 2022, the case was the subject of an episode of The Real Manhunter on the Sky Crime channel.